omotara100/Wazuh-Security-Monitoring-Lab/04-soc-dashboard/README.md

 ![Windows account changes over time](screenshots/windows-account-changes-line-chart.png)

-The resulting visualization provides a time-based view of the Windows account-management activity represented by the selected event IDs.
+The resulting line chart provides a time-based view of account-management activity.

-Rather than reviewing each event individually, I can use the line chart to identify when account-related activity occurred and then investigate the underlying events when necessary.
+Instead of reviewing each event individually, I can use the visualization to identify periods of account activity and then pivot into the underlying telemetry for deeper investigation.

 ---